INVESTOR ACTION NOTICE: The Schall Law Firm Encourages Investors in TAL Education Group with Losses of $100,000 to Contact the Firm

-LOS ANGELES, CA / ACCESSWIRE / March 1, 2022 / The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against TAL Education Group ("TAL Education" or "the Company") TAL for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, CA / ACCESWIRE / March 9, 2022 / The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against TAL Education Group ("TAL Education" or "the Company") TAL for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who purchased the Company's securities between April 26, 2018 and July 22, 2021, inclusive (the ''Class Period''), are encouraged to contact the firm before April 5, 2022.